Palash90/build-your-own-nn/README.md

 These are powerful tools, providing abstraction over multiple memory accesses, index mapping, numeric computations and assumptions - none of which are visible to users.
 Models work; gradients flow; machines learn.
 Yet the machinery underneath fades into abstraction.

 This guide is an attempt to reverse that process.
 We build a minimal machine learning engine from first principles, exposing every step along the way.
+This guide exists because backpropagation is not confusing due to calculus, but because gradient flow is invisible in most learning resources.

 Please note, we are not building a drop‑in replacement for PyTorch or ndarray.